094459/newsletter-oss-projects/README.md

 **whats-new-summary-notifier**

 [whats-new-summary-notifier](https://aws-oss.beachgeek.co.uk/3x4) is a demo repo that lets you build a generative AI application that summarises the content of AWS What's New and other web articles in multiple languages, and delivers the summary to Slack or Microsoft Teams. (#198)

+**ziya**

+[ziya](https://aws-oss.beachgeek.co.uk/44k) is a code assist tool for Amazon Bedrock models that can read your entire codebase and answer questions.
+The tool currently operates in Read only mode, but doing more that this is on the road map.(#204)

 ### Application integration and middleware